silesky/segment-stale-reference/README.md

-A repo for reproducing a stale reference bug (the fix is turned on by default)
+Repro of a stale ajs reference bug (the fix is turned on by default)

 ```sh
 nvm use